Can I sell my stuff online?

 Recycling for profit is a quick and simple way to save old items from landfill and earn a few pounds at the same time.
 Cash-for-clutter site musicmagpie.co.uk is where CDs, DVDs and video games can be traded in – as long as you have a minimum of 10 items.
 Prices can range from 10p for a CD up to the hundreds for some of the more desirable electronic items.
 The good thing about this site is that once you have registered your items, they will send a courier to collect it from you.

-Car boot sales run all over the country at the weekends and are a perfect way to sell those odds and sods lingering in your loft.
+Car boot sales run all over the country at the weekends and are a perfect way to sell those odds and sods lingering in your loft or garage.

-Everything will sell if it's cheap enough, so be prepared to drop your prices.
+Everything will sell if it's cheap enough, so be prepared to drop your prices if items aren't moving fast enough, and be prepared for hagglers.

-Hot sellers include clothes, DVDs, books, toys, electrical, mobile phones, jewellery, bric a brac – even slightly used cosmetics.
+Hot sellers include clothes, DVDs, books, toys, electrical, mobile phones, jewellery and bric-a-brac.

 Ten tips for successful selling at car boot sales